cimetidine (generic name)

 This medicine may also interact with the following medications:

 What should I watch for while using this medicine?Tell your doctor or health care professional if your pain does not start to get better or gets worse.
 You may need to take this medicine for several days before your symptoms get better.
-Finish the full course of medicine prescribed by your doctor or health care professional even if you feel better.
+Finish the full course of tablets prescribed by your doctor or health care professional even if you feel better.

 Do not take with aspirin, ibuprofen, or other antiinflammatory medicines unless directed to do so by your health care professional.
 These can make your condition worse.